kompendium-ano/fae/README.md

 ## Running

-You can run system with available docker setup and docker-compose
+You can run full operational setup with `docker` and `docker-compose`

 ```
 # service docker start
 # docker-compose up -d
 ```

 compose will start all required service on both sides and connect to hosted blokchain nodes.
-If you want to connect to local or special remote nodes, you'll need to change configuation
+If you want to connect to local or special remote nodes, you'll need to change configuation.
+By default, system links to infrastructure blockchain nodes, Ethereum at `infura.io`, Factom at `factomd.net`, FAT courtesy node provided by Kompendium.